 Who We Help

 It is estimated that 1 in 10 amputees are unable to obtain a prosthesis due to financial difficulty, and in Texas, Medicaid does not cover prosthetics for adults.
 Depending on the level of function the amputee needs to regain, the cost of the prosthetic components can be high.
-A below knee prosthesis can be provided to an amputee for $2,500 to $5,000, and an above knee prosthesis can be provided for $3,500 to $5,000.
+A below knee prosthesis can be provided to an amputee up to $3,000, and an above knee prosthesis can be provided up to $5,000.
 Upper extremity prosthetic costs vary greatly depending on the level of amputation and function required.